andersjbe/back-talk/README.md

 # BackTalk

 A place to share talks from tech conferences and get hyped about future conferences.
+Made for EdgeDB + Vercel Hackathon 4/26/2024-5/26/2024

 ## Todo